 Although harder to see than live bugs, it is possible to see dead bed bugs.
 You only need to know how to positively identify the pest.
 When you see translucent shells, you might be dealing with bed bugs.
-It is important that you know what they look like.
+It is important that you know what bed bug shedding look like.
 Adult bed bugs are reddish or brownish in colour and typically measure anywhere from 3/16 to ¼ inch long.
 The dead bed bug might be missing its legs and antennas which is a common report.
 Note that the dead bed bug may actually be a cast exoskeleton.
 Bed bugs shed their exoskeleton or skin at least five times before reaching maturity in a process known as moulting.
 It is easy to mistake this cast-off skin for a dead bed bug since it can have all the features including antenna and legs except that the skin is hollow and empty upon closer inspection.

 What it means to find a Dead Bed Bug

 How to interpret finding a dead bed bug depends on the situation.
-If you have recently had a professional treatment for bed bugs in Toronto, then dead bed bugs is a very good sign.
+If you have recently had a bed bug treatment Toronto then dead bed bugs is a very good sign.
 You can expect to find bodies of dead bed bugs if the treatment is successful.
 This could go on for a few more days and even up to a month even as you vacuum the dead pests on sight.

 Exterminators use residual treatments which continue to be active for a long time.
 This ensures that bed bugs tucked away in their hiding places also consume the poison once they come out of their hiding spaces.